reneefredensborg/CRYO2ICE-Arctic-freeboards-and-snow-depth-2020-2022/README.md

 - NASA ATL10 Sea Ice Freeboard products.
 Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.
 Specific tracks identified using www.cs2eo.org tool, notebook is provided to download the exact files if wanted.
 Download script provided by the same tool.
 - AMSR2 passive microwave sea ice concentration and snow depth: available at National Snow and Ice Data Center (NSIDC) as AMSR-E/AMSR2 Unified L3 Daily 12.5 km Brightness Temperatures, Sea Ice Concentration, Motion & Snow Depth Polar Grids, Version 1 (AU\SI12) by Meier et al. (2018).
 Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.
 - SM-LG: available at NSIDC as Lagrangian Snow Distributions for Sea-Ice Applications, Version 1 (NSIDC-0758) by Listion et al. (2021).
 Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.
-- CCI CryoSat-2 freeboard product: available from XXX, presented in Rinne and Hendricks (2023).
+- CCI CryoSat-2 freeboard product: available from The Alfred Wegener Institute (ftp://ftp.awi.de/sea_ice/projects/cci/crdp/v3p0-rc1/cryosat2/nh/l2p_trajectory/), presented in Rinne and Hendricks (2023).
 Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.
 - LARM CryoSat-2 freeboard product: presented in Landy et al. (2020), provided by Jack Landy for this study.
 Available at identified CRYO2ICE locations for this study at DOI: 10.11583/DTU.21369129.

 ### Installation and about the code